 I have already written a few posts on tempeh, so for this post, I am going to focus on how to specifically make lentil, chickpea, or bean tempeh.
 For information on the type of container to ferment in, and how to maintain the incubation temperature read my posts on sunflower seed tempeh or soybean tempeh.

 Lentils tempeh isn’t as firm as other forms of tempeh.
 It has an earthy and rich flavour, so I usually serve lentil tempeh diced up on top of pasta or as a layer in a lasagna.
 (It’s the dark grey/brown patty in the picture above).

 How to prepare lentils for tempeh:

 - Use whole lentils, not split lentils which tend to disappear when cooked.

-- Boil lentils until just cooked (about 15 minutes for brown, green or French lentils).
+- Boil lentils until just tender (about 15 minutes for brown, green or French lentils).
 Your lentils need to still hold their shape to create a nice firm tempeh.

 - Lentils tend to hold onto a lot of extra moisture, so be sure to drain well, and continue stirring them while they cool so that excess moisture will evaporate.

 Chickpea tempeh is very similar to soybean tempeh.
 It has a similar colour, shape and texture.
 The only trick to making chickpea tempeh is that you need to use small chickpeas, or it will be too difficult for the tempeh mold to penetrate the beans.

 How to prepare chickpeas for tempeh: